0xcass/aztec-network/README.md

 # Aztec Sequencer Node Guide

 Aztec is building a decentralized, privacy-focused network running on ethereum.
 We are to run two nodes; validator & sequencer nodes.
-This guide will walk you through setting a testnet node.
+This guide will walk you through setting a testnet sequencer node.

 ## 💻 Prerequisites